seveibar/use-mouse-matrix-transform/README.md

 [Online Preview](https://use-mouse-matrix-transform.vercel.app)

-Easily create draggable, zoomable layouts (maps, svg explorers, canvas dragging, etc.)
+React hook for to easily create draggable, zoomable layouts (maps, svg explorers, canvas dragging, etc.)

 Allows you to easily create map-like interactions with a canvas element, this library gives you flexibility in what context you use the transformations because